arawa/mattermost-install-guide/mattermost-centos-7-advanced.md

 [...]
 ```

+We could have known this location from the `OPENSSL_CONF` override from the systemd service (cf. above).

 We now know the exact location of the OpenSSL configuration file.
 In our case, let's open `/usr/src/openssl/.openssl/ssl/openssl.cnf`, and make sure the end of the file appears like the following.
 The two last lines will ensure a 256 bit based algorithm will be used.
 ```
 [...]